-This is by no means an original idea—in fact, most ESL teachers probably don’t need me to tell them how to use a sticker chart effectively—but I am going to list some of the benefits associated with using this handy classroom tool.
+Using a sticker chart when teaching TEFL is by no means an original idea!
+In fact, most ESL teachers probably don’t need me to tell them how to use a sticker chart effectively—but I am going to list some of the benefits associated with using this handy classroom tool.

 Sticker charts actually divide opinion among the teachers I know.
-Many (myself included) find them to be a useful tool in the classroom and would be lost without them.
+Many (myself included) find them to be a useful instrument in the classroom, and would be lost without them.

 I would say that a lot of the good behavior in my classroom is because the students understand that if they don’t behave they won’t receive a sticker at the end of the day.
 I can combat any naughty behavior with the simple question: “Do you want a sticker?”
 Ideally, it would never get to this point, but it happens.

 Encouraging English is very important in any ESL classroom!
 Students may be more motivated to talk more if they were to receive a reward at the end of class.

 Unsurprisingly, stickers can also be used to minimize the amount of talking the students do in their native tongue.

 –Teaches about goals/working toward something long-term

 Children often count down the days until they finish their chart.
 This is great at helping them understand the concept of long term goals.